Rabat – Many prospective travelers to Morocco wonder if the North African country is safe, particularly for female tourists.

 Unfortunately, some women experience harassment in Morocco regardless of the preventive measures they take.
 However, harassment is a risk in every city in the world, so this is not a good reason to abandon your dreams of visiting Morocco.

-On the other hand, some female tourists in Morocco do not experience harassment at all.
+On the other hand, some female tourists in Morocco do not experience harassment at all and report feeling extremely safe and comfortable during their travels.

 Amelia, an American woman in her early twenties, recently visited Morocco with two friends.
 She traveled throughout the northern city of Tangier with one man and another woman.